Pothos Plants (Epipremnum) – Versatile Indoor Trailing Plant

 Native to tropical forests, Epipremnum naturally trails and climbs, making it a perfect plant for creating height, softening edges and adding movement to interior spaces.
 It grows well in bright, indirect light but is famously tolerant of medium and low light, making it suitable for hallways, offices and living rooms.
+When styling your pothos, choosing the right pot is important for healthy growth and appearance.
 With occasional watering and simple pruning, Pothos produces long, flowing vines and is one of the easiest houseplants to propagate.

 Popular Pothos Varieties